adambard/learnxinyminutes-docs/haml.html.markdown

   = book.publisher

-/ To run some ruby code without rendering it to the html, use a hyphen instead
+/ To run some Ruby code without rendering it to the html, use a hyphen instead
 - books = ['book 1', 'book 2', 'book 3']

-/ Allowing you to do all sorts of awesome, like ruby blocks
+/ Allowing you to do all sorts of awesome, like Ruby blocks
 - books.shuffle.each_with_index do |book, index|
   %h1= book